mathewbushuru/ProSearchX/docs/README.md

 Forms in React can be controlled (`useState`) and uncontrolled (`useRef`).
 In addition to just using React, some other solutions include

-- React Hook Form
-- Formik
-- React Final Form
+In addition I'm using `React-router v6` `Form` component that wraps around html's form component so that form actions are tightly coupled with routing

 #### URL State

 State that is being kept in the address bar of the browser.
 It is usually tracked via url params (`/app/${dynamicParam}`) or query params (`/app?dynamicParam=1`).
-It can be accessed and controlled via your routing solution such as `react-router-dom`.
+It is accessed and controlled via the routing solution `react-router-dom`.

 ## 🧪 Testing

-- Jest
-- Testing Library
-  ...
+I am using CRA's default testing set up: `Testing Library` and `Jest`

+## ⚠️ Error Handling

+The app uses React Router V6 for global error handling: Any uncaught or unhandled error does not break the app, instead a nice message is shown to the user before they are redirected.

+## 🌐 Deployment

+This project is hosted on Vercel.
+See a demo [here](https://googly-lovat.vercel.app/)